Selling, buying or transferring a property

 • If you sell your property for €400,000* or less, you require general clearance only.

 • You, as seller, must provide details of any clearance you hold for the property.
-This includes clearance for the first, and any subsequent, sale in the valuation period(s) (since 01 May 2013).
-If you bought your property after May 2013, you should have received a copy of the clearance.
-This must be given to you by the seller at the time of purchase of the property.
+This includes clearance for the first, and any subsequent, sale in the valuation period(s) (since 1 May 2013).
+If you bought your property after 1 May 2013, you should have received a copy of the clearance.
 You must provide a copy of this clearance document to the buyer.

 You should provide the buyer, or their solicitor, with the following information: